 Election Managers are not involved in this registration process.

 Time period for registration of electoral material

-Electoral material is to be submitted for registration in the period commencing on the nomination day and ending at 5pm on the Friday that is 8 days before election day.
+Electoral material is to be submitted for registration in the period commencing on Wednesday, 8 March 2023 and ending at 5pm Friday, 17 March 2023.